 A randomly selected sample of all German package leaflets investigated in 2005 was reanalyzed in 2015 for different important and predefined typographic subjects.

 To achieve any further increase of package leaflet font size and other typographic improvements, a significant decrease in text volume is essential.
-To this end, replacing the current 840-word QRD template with a 200-word version would allow optimization of typography in all package leaflets, without deleting information essential for patients or incurring any unfavorable format increase.
+To this end, replacing the current 840-word QRD template with a compressed 200-word version would allow optimisation of typography in all package leaflets, without deleting information essential for patients or incurring any unfavourable format increase.
 (Therapeutic Innovation & Regulatory Science)